apache/celix/shell/README.md

 ## Using info

-If the Celix Shell is installed The `FindCelix.cmake` will set:
+If the Celix Shell is installed, 'find_package(Celix)' will set:
  - The `Celix::shell_api` interface (i.e. header only) library target
  - The `Celix::shell` bundle target